Muttaky/B12A05/README.md

-# B12A05 – Responsive Frontend Website
+# Emergency Service Directory – Responsive Frontend Website

 A clean and responsive frontend website built with pure HTML, CSS, and JavaScript.
 This project focuses on layout design, responsiveness, and smooth user experience.